IamDaedalus/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. this moves a file from one directory to the other
 8. this deletes a file from a directory
 9. this deletes a directory from another directory
+10. this changes to the previous working directory